-F2 Used to edit the name of the selected.
 Del Deletes a selected phase, following confirmation by the user.
-If the actual configuration is selected (root of the tree), the software asks whether a full reset of the configuration should be performed.
-Ctrl+O Opens the corresponding VPN tunnel if a Child SA is selected.
+If the actual configuration is selected (root of the tree), the software asks whether a full reset of the configuration should be performed. · Ctrl+O Opens the corresponding VPN tunnel if a Child SA is selected.
 Ctrl+W Closes the corresponding VPN tunnel if a Child SA is selected.
 Ctrl+C Copies the selected phase to the clipboard.
 Ctrl+V Pastes (adds) the phase that has previously been copied to the clipboard.
 Ctrl+N If the VPN configuration is selected, creates a new IKE Auth.
-If an IKE Auth is selected, creates a Child SA.
+If a IKE Auth is selected, creates a Child SA.
 Ctrl+S Saves the VPN configuration.